NoTrac3/CyberCrimeDB/README.md

 **Primary Reference Document:** [UNDERGROUND_THREAT_NETWORK_2025.md](Hall_of_Self_Owns/UNDERGROUND_THREAT_NETWORK_2025.md)

-This repository archives and analyzes the operational infrastructure of hybrid criminal networks that merged classic trolling groups with extremist grooming cults.
+This repository archives and analyzes the operational infrastructure of criminal networks that merged classic trolling groups with extremist grooming cults.
 All intelligence is law-enforcement ready and confirmed through direct evidence.

 ---